industrial-asset-hub/asset-link-sdk/docs/bootstrap.md

 ```
 - [Bootstrapping Steps](https://github.com/industrial-asset-hub/asset-link-sdk/tree/main/docs/images/bootstrap-steps.gif)

 **Note: As a recommendation, the Asset Link naming should include the identifier “Asset Link”.
 This ensures a consistent and recognisable naming convention for created Asset Link.
 For example: Custom Asset Link, Default Asset Link.**

 There should now be a directory called **custom-asset-link**.
 The directory contains a number of files.
-The AL is ready to run out of the box.
+The Asset Link is ready to run out of the box.
 There is no fancy logic inside.

-To start the AL execute inside the generated directory:
+To start the Asset Link, execute inside the generated directory:

 ```bash
 # Synchronize Go modules